Paloja2017/Taxi_Data_Report/README.md

 |2018   |$ 13.43|
 |2019   |$ 13.67|

-As we see from data the year 2019 has greater average per trip compared to other years with $ 13.67 also maximum average per trip for year month was Nov2018 with $ 14.42 dollars/Trip
+As we see from data the year 2019 has greater average per trip compared to other years with $ 13.67 also maximum average per trip for year month was in Nov2018 with $ 14.42 dollars/Trip
 <br />
 ![](AverageTrips.png)